yousseftarhri/Bot_discord/README.md

 https://medium.com/@yousseftarhri15/create-discord-bot-with-python-and-deploy-it-in-heroku-dbdb590266e0

 ## To Do List :
-1. The usee can get the prices of all cryptocurrencies not just bitcoin.
+1. The user can get the prices of all cryptocurrencies not just bitcoin.